mantidproject/mantid/docs/source/release/v4.3.0/mantidworkbench.rst

 - You can now save Table Workspaces to Ascii using the `SaveAscii <algm-SaveAscii>` algorithm, and the Ascii Save option on the workspaces toolbox.
 - Normalization options have been added to 2d plots and sliceviewer.
+- An exclude property has been added to the fit property browser
 - The images tab in figure options no longer forces the max value to be greater than the min value.